-Jonathan Pitches: It was to do with the extent to which you plan…
+JP: It was to do with the extent to which you plan…

-Gregg Whelan: Oh, yeah, yeah, but it was also pragmatic, because we would just make, I was making it, I’d done an about turn.
+GWh: Oh, yeah, but it was also pragmatic, because we would just make, I was making it, I’d done an about turn.
 I remember putting in those short bits quite late on.

-Jonathan Pitches: The one chapter titles?
+Jonathan Pitches: The chapter titles?

-Gregg Whelan: Yeah, yeah, maybe like the night before, or something.
-So, you know that’s sort of pragmatic because there’s only X amount of time to work on stuff.
-Gary was super busy because Gary was showing like 105 different pieces as part of his degree show.
-And that sort of continued then, you know there's never oodles of time around stuff so often we would, in the early days we’d travel, we never, well we did early on live together, but mostly we’d travel to go somewhere if we're doing a show and we'd be making, we'd be doing bits of stuff on the way independently, and we'd come together, it’d be a few hours and we’d make some plans, and then we do it.
-But sometimes, in a way Everest was more prepared than later stuff.
+GWh: Yeah, maybe like the night before, or something.
+That’s sort of pragmatic because there’s only X amount of time to work on stuff.
+Gary was super busy because he was showing like 105 different pieces as part of his degree show.
+And that continued then, you know there's never oodles of time around stuff so often we would, in the early days we’d travel to go somewhere if we're doing a show and we'd be doing bits of stuff on the way independently, and we'd come together, it’d be a few hours and we’d make some plans, and then we’d do it.
+In a way Everest was more prepared than later stuff.

-[20:38]

-Jonathan Pitches: I mean, there's so much to sort of riff off that, there's the importance of the space, I loved the way that you narrated Kurt Yose’s relationship to that back in the thirties, and it had its kind of you know, echo in some of the choices that were made.
-And of course, I was very struck reading back on the 2018 version of it in Leeds that you cite that history of stage@leeds being built on the original climbing wall that Don Robinson… [indistinct]
+JP: I mean, there's so much to riff off that, there's the importance of the space, I loved the way that you narrated Kurt Joos’s relationship to that back in the thirties, and it had its echo in some of the choices that were made.
+And of course, I was very struck reading back on the 2018 version of it in Leeds that you cite that history of stage@leeds being built on the original climbing wall that Don Robinson designed.
+That sense of the spatial specificity, the geographic specificity of that location.
+I’m presuming you did that in each iteration of the piece, and so you've got a number of versions, am I right, in that list?
+Have I missed out anything - there was the first iteration in the ICA and then Glasgow, Arnolfini and then Leeds?

-Gregg Whelan: …Yeah.

-Jonathan Pitches: It was a surprise to me I have to say.
-I mean, of course I was there, and I remembered it at the time.
-But that sort of sense of the spatial specificity, the geographic specificity of that location.
-I’m presuming you did that in each iteration of the piece, and so you've got a number of versions, am I right, in that list, have I missed out anything - there was the first iteration in the ICA and then, Glasgow, Arnolfini and then Leeds?

-Gary Winters: There was one in Nottingham as well.
-The expo in ’97, for the expo festival, which was on the back of a few – so, out of Dartington getting a few sort of bookings with it, or interest in it, and then interest in new work and new ideas that we had.
-But the one at the ICA is, I don’t know if it's clear from bits you've read or whatnot, but that was kind of, it's a different piece in a way, it's the same text, the same sort of same idea.
+GWi: There was one in Nottingham as well.
+The Expo in ’97, for the Expo festival, which was on the back of Dartington, getting a few bookings with it, or interest in it, and then interest in new work and new ideas that we had.
+But the one at the ICA is a different piece in a way; it's the same text, the same sort of same idea.
 But it was actually stretched across a day.
 So there was a weekend festival there and new exhibitionists if I’m remembering right?

-Gregg Whelan: This is summer exhibitionists?
+GWh: This is summer exhibitionists?

-Gary Winters: Yeah, it could be that.
+GWi: Yeah, it could be that.

-Gregg Whelan: Sounds about right.
+GWh: Sounds about right.